CamachoDejay/Teaching-ImageJ-FIJI/NorMIC/Day_1_Intro/README.md

+# What do you find here

+This is a collection of the material used for the NorMIC lab on image analysis.
+The google folder contains the data you will need to follow the lab.
+Moreover, I also provide links to the files in the detailed explanation below.
+The presentation used during the lab is found in the google slides.
+If you are completely new to FIJI, and don't know how to install the software please go to the end of this page for some useful links.

 # Google folder

 Here you can find the presentation in PDF and also the data we will be working on